Writing Spark configurations

 Exercise instructions

-• Store the number of partitions in departures_df in the variable before.
+- Store the number of partitions in

-• Print the number of partitions from before and after the configuration change.
+departures_dfDataFrame reading the distinct rows from the departures file. - Print the number of partitions from before and after the configuration change.

 Hands-on interactive exercise